Append-IT/Blazor.Downloads/README.md

 ```

 ## Demo
-// TODO: Add azure file link
-There is a sample application in /docs folder which is also hosted as [documentation](https://wonderful-smoke-084433603.2.azurestaticapps.net).
+There is a sample application in /docs folder which is also hosted as [documentation](https://blazor-downloads.append.be).

 ## Usage